myridia/domain-translate/README.md

 ### SEO Considerations

 Since the translation happens client-side, search engines typically index only the original language content of your website.[
 This plugin is primarily for user experience and accessibility, not for improving multilingual SEO.
 For robust multilingual SEO, dedicated multilingual plugins that store translated content are generally preferred.
-Dynamic Content Challenges: While generally effective, some highly dynamic or JavaScript-rendered content might occasionally present challenges for seamless translation.

 ### Support

-For support, please refer to the plugin's documentation or the support forums on WordPress.org (if applicable).
+For support, please refer to the plugin's documentation or the support forums on WordPress.org.